directus/directus/docs/guides/real-time/chat/react.md

 ## Create New Messages

-First, set up two pieces of state to hold messages: one to keep track of new messages and another to store an array of previous message history.
+At the top of your component, set up two pieces of state to hold messages: one to keep track of new messages and another to store an array of previous message history.

 ```js
 const [newMessage, setNewMessage] = useState('');